emilycady/emilycady/README.md

 - 👋 Hi, I’m @emilycady
 - 👀 I’m interested in coding and innovative tech solutions
 - 🌱 I’m currently learning everything!
 I'm justing starting out
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on a fun and beginner level repository
 - 📫 How to reach me: emilyccady@gmail.com

 <!---